Thompson-Jason/DockSprout/README.md

 - Scans a **central directory** for `docker-compose.yml` files.
 - Recursively searches **subdirectories** for Docker Compose projects.
 - Automatically **brings up (or down)** all discovered containers using `docker compose`.
-- Use a `.compose-ignore`file to ignore certain directories of containers you don't want brought up.
+- Use a `.sprout-ignore`file to ignore certain directories of containers you don't want brought up.
 - A lightweight and convenient **automation tool** for managing multiple Docker services.

 ---